DSSG-Firebird/property-joins/README.md

 *Note: the real property information has been removed, but it is easy to find the structure of these data from the remaining files and code books.*

+### Basic logic

+1. Notes before going through any codes:

+  - The idea is simple: connecting/joining data sets using both coordinates and business/property names;
+  - It may be not a good idea to use the codes directly to join data sets together because the code is very specific to certain data sets.
+A lot of lines deal with specific columns, specific 'dirty' data points, and specific 'types';
+  - It may be very hard to understand all parts of the code without being familiar with the messy and numerous data sets

+2. Suggestions to use 'our code' of joining data:

+Using our framework may be easier: connecting/joining data sets using both coordinates and business/property names.
+Specifically
+ - 2.1. have 2 data sets, A and B, ready for joining, with columns of both business name and coordinates (latitude and longitude);
+ - 2.2.
+For each row in A, find the rows in B that abs(A.latitude - B.latitude)<tolerance and abs(A.longitude-B.longitude)<tolerance;
+ - 2.3.
+Among the rows in B that were found close to a row in A, calculate the 'string match scores' using a function in a package `fuzzywuzzy` (other packages may work as well);
+ - 2.4.
+Find the top "string matching score" and join/link these 2 rows together.

 ##Next
 Once the property joining is finished, go to the <a href="https://github.com/DSSG-Firebird/risk-model">Risk Model<a>.